go-air/gini/README.md

 structure of directories and files.
 The tool can then also run solvers on such generated "bench"'s, enforcing various timeouts and logging all details, again in a standard format.
-To tool then can compare the results in various fashions, printing out scatter and cactus plots (in UTF8 ascii art) of various user selectable subsets of the benchmark run.
+To tool then can compare the results in various fashions, printing out scatter and cactus plots (in UTF8/ascii art) of various user selectable subsets of the benchmark run.

 You may find this tool useful to fork and adopt to benchmark a new kind of program.
-The benchmarking mechanism is appropriate for any "solver" like software (SMT, CPLEX, etc) where runtimes vary and are unpredictable.
+The benchmarking mechanism is appropriate for any "solver" like software (SMT, CPLEX, etc) where runtimes vary and are unpredictable and potentially high.
 If you do so, please follow the license or ask for alternatives.

 # Concurrency
 Gini is written in Go and uses several goroutines by default for garbage